-This chapter provides information and instructions for installing and removing internal drives.
+This section provides information and instructions for installing and removing internal drives.

-When you are installing a an internal drive, it is important Also, it is important to correctly connect the internal drive cables to the installed drive.
+When you are installing a an internal drive, it is important to note which type of drive you can install in each bay and the height restrictions imposed by each drive bay.
+Also, it is important to connect the internal drive cables to the installed drive correctly.
 For more information, see "Internal Drives"

-Important Information
+Important Information:

-- Run ConfigSafe (or a similar application) to take a snapshot of your computer configuration before installing a drive.
+• Run ConfigSafe (or a similar application) to take a snapshot of your computer configuration before installing a drive.
 This allows you to view and compare the changes in the computer configuration after you install a drive.
-Also, if you have problems configuring the drive after it is installed, ConfigSafe allows you to restore the configuration to the previous settings. - ConfigSafe is part of the preinstalled software in your computer.
-For more information, see About Your Software that comes with your computer. - Be careful when working near the microprocessor.
+Also, if you have problems configuring the drive after it is installed, ConfigSafe allows you to restore the configuration to the previous settings.

+ConfigSafe is part of the preinstalled software in your computer.
+For more information, see About Your Software that comes with your computer.

+• Be careful when working near the microprocessor.
 Under normal use, the microprocessor can become very hot.